 Ear loop surgical face masks

 Ear loop is the type we have become familiar over the last 2 years.
-We are still using our own cloth made masks regularly on planes, in shops and walking around restaurants.
-The surgical quality that we can also buy in shops such as Boots have a higher level of bacterial filtration.
+They are used in the cloth masks we wear in shops.
+The surgical quality that we can also buy in shops such as Boots have a higher level of bacterial filtration and are now recommended if you have Covid-19 or are a close contact (together with FFP2 masks).

 |Classic||II and IIR||Hospital staff